Experience Sitecore ! | Dictionary in XM Cloud

 Bonus: Dictionary Migration and Conversion SPE Script

-The below script copies dictionary items from an old XP database (referred to as old) to the master database of the locally-run XM Cloud environment and also converts Dictionary entries from a custom format of the Habitat website (which many folks have used as a starter kit, regardless) to the XM Cloud format which is hardly-definied by a dictionary temapltes coming from items resource file:
+The below script copies dictionary items from an old XP database (referred to as old) to the master database of the locally-run XM Cloud environment and also converts Dictionary entries from a custom format of the Habitat website (which many folks have used as a starter kit, regardless) to the XM Cloud format, which is hard-defined by a dictionary template coming from the items resource file:

 param(